What are contracts and memoranda of agreement?

 How do you draft a contract or memorandum of agreement?

-As you collaborate with other organizations, employ consultants, deal with foundations and public funders, or hire other organizations to provide services to you or your target population, you'll also often find it useful to "get it in writing."
-This section will help you to read, understand, and draft contracts and memoranda of agreement, the two kinds of documents that most organizations need in their relationships with others.
+As you collaborate with other groups, employ consultants, or hire organizations to provide services to you or your target population, you will often find it useful to "get it in writing".
+This section will help you to read, understand, and draft contracts and memorandas of agreement, the two kinds of documents that most organizations require in their relationships with others.

 What are contracts and memoranda of agreement?